approov/quickstart-ios-swift-grpc/SHAPES-EXAMPLE.md

     <img src="readme-images/shapes-good.png" width="256" title="Shapes Good">
 </p>

-This means that the app is getting a validly signed Approov token to present to the shapes endpoint.
+This means that the app is getting a validly signed Approov token to present to the shapes server.

 ## WHAT IF I DON'T GET SHAPES